 If you have a bad infestation of worms, you do need to keep in mind that eggs deposited on the ground will re-infect your birds and it is necessary to repeat the treatment with Flubenvet before the eggs hatch and grow into adult worms to lay more eggs.
 This takes 3 weeks for most common worms carried by chickens so I would re-treat after 3 weeks if I suspect a particularly bad case of worms.

 Flubenvet comes as a powder that needs to be evenly mixed into the chicken’s feed at a given rate.
 I have included some tips and photographs of how I mix Flubenvet with my girls feed on the Flubenvet page.
-There is a pre-mixed feed available from Marriages, however having seen the price of this and considering what you don’t use will go off before you need it again, I find it far easier and cheaper to mix my own.
-It takes me around 5 minutes and I can mix the exact quantity I need and save the rest of the Flubenvet for the next treatment 6 months down the line.
+There is a pre-mixed feed available (the link will take you to Amazon) too which I find far easier (and cheaper in the long run) than mixing my own.

 Please remember this should not replace the advice of a qualified veterinarian who can advise you about worming.

 If you like this page please share it to help others find it.

 Do you have any advice on worming?
 Please leave me a comment below.